A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: Coordination-freedom Refined

-Differently from asynchronous systems, we however have that a point $(\rho^{j}, s^\prime)$ can occasionally \emph{indirectly} depend on another point $(\rho^i, s)$ if $\theta(s + 1) + var = \theta(s^\prime)$ and, even if no fact addressed to $j$ is actually emitted by $i$, $j$ can still draw some conclusion simply because of the \emph{bounded delay guarantee} (\textbf{S3}) of synchronous systems.
-We can model the bounded delay guarantee as a virtual $NULL$ fact, similarly to \cite{Lamport:1984:UTI:2993.2994}.
-Under this perspective, indirect dependencies appear the same as the direct ones, although, instead of a flow generated by ``informative" facts, with the indirect relationship we model the flow of ``non-informative", $NULL$ facts.
-The interesting thing about the bounded delay guarantee is that it can be employed to specify when the \emph{Progressive Closed World Assumption} (PWCA) \cite{DBLP:conf/datalog/Zaniolo12} holds and therefore negation can be safely applied to a predicate.
-In general, the PCWA holds for a negated literal $R(\bar{u})$ when the content of $R$ is sealed for what concerns the current round and therefore negation can be applied.
-In local settings, we have that the PCWA holds for a predicate at round $s^\prime$ if its content has been generated at round $s$, with $s^\prime > s$.
-In distributed settings, we have that if $R$ is an $emit$ relation, being in a new round $s^\prime$ is not enough, in general, for establishing that its content is sealed.
-This is because tuples can still be floating, and therefore, until we are not assured that every tuple has been delivered, the PCWA does not hold.
-The result is that negation cannot be applied safely.
-We can reason in the same way also for every other negative literal depending on $R$.
-We will then model the fact that the content of an $emit$ relation $R$ is stable because of the bounded delay guarantee \textbf{S3} -- and hence the PCWA holds for it, or for dependent relations -- by having every node $i$ emit a fact $NULL^i_R$ at round $s$, for every $emit$ relation $R$, which will be delivered at node $j$ exactly at time $\theta(s + 1) + var$.
-We then have that the content of $R$ is stable once $j$ has received a $NULL^i_R$ fact from every $i \in N$.
-The sealing of an $emit$ relation at a certain round is then ascertained only when $|N|$ $NULL_R$ facts have been counted.
-We call this \emph{Snapshot Closed World Assumption} (\emph{SCWA}): negation can be applied on a node just when it has surely received a correct snapshot of the global instance $I_R$.
-Note that not necessarily the $NULL^i_R$ facts must be physically sent.
-This in particular is true under the fixed delivery semantics, where the strike of a new round automatically seals all the $emit$ relations because of condition $\textbf{S3}^{\prime\prime}$.
-The reader however should not believe that this always holds.
-In fact, in Section \ref{sec:async_del}, we will see how by simply dropping property \textbf{S3}$^{\prime\prime}$ the situation becomes more complicated.
-As a final remark, note that no $NULL^i_R$ fact will be issued if no SCWA need be enforced over $R$ or over a relation depending on $R$. \begin{df} Given a run $\rho \in \mathcal{S}^{\emph{rsync}}$, we say that two points $(\rho^{i}, s)$, $(\rho^{j}, s^\prime)$ are related by an \emph{indirect potential causality} relation, and we write $(\rho^{i}, s) \dashrightarrow (\rho^{j}, s^\prime)$, if $i \neq j$, $s^\prime \geq s + 1$ and a $NULL^i_R$ fact addressed to node $j$ has been emitted by node $i$ at round $s$. \end{df} \begin{ex} Consider the hashing version of the program depicted in Example \ref{ex:false_calm}.
-Let $(N, t, P, H)$ be a configuration and \textbf{I} a proper initial instance.
-At round $s+1$ we have that the SCWA does hold for relation $S$, and hence negation can be applied.
-Note that if $R$ is empty in the initial instance, no fact is emitted.
-Despite this, every node can still safely conclude at round $s+1$ that the content of $S$ is stable.
-In this situation we clearly have an indirect potential causality relation between the points $(\rho^{i}, s)$, $(\rho^{j}, s + 1)$, for all $i, j \in N$, with $\rho \in \mathcal{S}^{\emph{rsfd}}_{\mathcal{N}_{N\!, t\!, P\!, H}\!, \textbf{I}}$. \end{ex} \eat{ Note that both the direct and indirect causal relationships are defined as ``potential": the former because not necessarily every derived instance at round $t$ will causally effected the state of node $j$ at round $s^\prime$; the latter because is not automatic that the content of a relation is stable just because of the bounded delivery, as, for instance, can be deduced from Example \ref{ex:ct_parallel}.}
+Differently from asynchronous systems, we however have that a point in node $j$ can occasionally \emph{indirectly} depend on another point in node $i$ even if no fact addressed to $j$ is actually sent by $i$.
+This is because $j$ can still draw some conclusion simply as a consequence of the \emph{bounded delay guarantee} and \emph{deterministic delivery} (\textbf{S3}) of synchronous systems.
+That is, each node can use the common knowledge that every sent tuple is received at most after a certain bounded delay to reason about the state of the system.
+The bounded delay guarantee can be modeled as an imaginary $\texttt{NULL}$ fact, as in \cite{Lamport:1984:UTI:2993.2994}.
+Under this perspective, indirect dependencies appear the same as the direct ones, although, instead of a flow generated by ``informative'' facts, with the indirect relationship we model the flow of ``non-informative'', $\texttt{NULL}$ facts.
+The interesting thing about the bounded delay guarantee is that it can be employed to specify when negation can be safely applied to a predicate.
+In general, negation can be applied to a literal $R(\bar{u})$ when the content of $R$ is \emph{sealed} for what concerns the current round.
+In local settings, we have that such condition holds for a predicate at round $t^\prime$ if its content has been completely generated at round $t$, with $t^\prime > t$.
+In distributed settings we have that, if $R$ is a $communication$ relation, being in a new round $t^\prime$ is not enough, in general, for establishing that its content is sealed.
+This is because tuples can still be floating, and therefore, until we are assured that every tuple has been delivered, the above condition does not hold.
+The result is that negation cannot be applied safely~\footnote{ Note that we can reason in the same way also for every other negative literal depending on $R$.
+For this reason here we consider only the case in which negation is only applied over \emph{communication} relations.}.